 As such, it is recommended to engage with engineers who are experienced with immersion heating processes to ensure greater efficiency and lower maintenance costs.

-Ilan Toledano, vice president of Wattco, has over 25 years of experience in the electric heating industry, including sales and marketing, product development, and expansion of the industrial immersion heaters in the water, chemical, and oil and gas industry.
-Mr. Toledano can be reached at email@example.com.
+Ilan Toledano, vice president of Wattco, has more than 25 years of experience in the electric heating industry, including sales and marketing, product development, and expansion of the industrial immersion heaters in the water, chemical, and oil and gas industry.
+Toledano can be reached at email@example.com.